KhartesViewer/khartes/README.md

 The `File / Create volume from TIFF files...` menu item brings up a dialog box where you can specify which TIFF files you want to include in your data volume, and the x and y ranges of the pixels within each TIFF file that you want to include.
-The dialog box shows how large the resulting data volume will be, in gigabytes.  **Be aware that the entire data volume will be read into the physical memory (RAM) of your computer, so be careful how large you make the volume.**
+A status bar at the bottom of the dialog box shows how large the resulting data volume will be, in gigabytes.  **Be aware that every time you run khartes, the entire data volume will be read into the physical memory (RAM) of your computer, so be careful how large you make the volume.**